paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-100-global-food-security.md

   (F) the Committee on Appropriations of the House of Representatives.

-(2) **Feed the Future Innovation Labs** — The term “Feed the Future Innovation Labs” means research partnerships led by United States universities that advance solutions to reduce global hunger, poverty, and malnutrition.
+(2) **Feed the Future Innovation Labs** — The term “Feed the Future Innovation Labs” means research partnerships led by United States universities that advance solutions to reduce global hunger, poverty, and malnutrition, including in response to shocks and stresses to food and nutrition security.

 (3) **Food and nutrition security** — The term “food and nutrition security” means access to, and availability, utilization, and stability of, sufficient food to meet caloric and nutritional needs for an active and healthy life.

+(4) **Food system** — The term “food system” means the intact or whole unit made up of interrelated components of people, behaviors, relationships, and material goods that interact in the production, processing, packaging, transporting, trade, marketing, consumption, and use of food, feed, and fiber through aquaculture, farming, wild fisheries, forestry, and pastoralism that operates within and is influenced by social, political, economic, and environmental contexts.

-(4) **Global Food Security Strategy** — The term “Global Food Security Strategy” means the strategy developed and implemented pursuant to [section 9304(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9304/a&num=0&edition=prelim).
+(5) **Global Food Security Strategy** — The term “Global Food Security Strategy” means the strategy developed and implemented pursuant to [section 9304(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9304/a&num=0&edition=prelim).

-(5) **Key stakeholders** — The term “key stakeholders” means actors engaged in efforts to advance global food security programs and objectives, including—
+(6) **Key stakeholders** — The term “key stakeholders” means actors engaged in efforts to advance global food security programs and objectives, including—

   (A) relevant Federal departments and agencies;